technicalhat/drinktober-hugo/content/posts/2021/big-chopper.md

 video = ""

 +++
-I'm taking a break for it all in my cabin in the woods, but would you believe it?
+I'm taking a break from it all in my cabin in the woods, but would you believe it?
 The ring pulls on all the beer I brought with me have snapped off, leaving me unable to open them!!

 Luckily I came prepared - I just need to introduce the cans to my _Axe Edge_!